Vite plugin

 </script>

-The @sveltepress/vite package has a low level api function mdToSvelte
+The @sveltepress/vite package has a low level function mdToSvelte.

-It is used for all the major markdown render in Sveltepress.
+It is used for all the major Markdown rendering in Sveltepress.

 Here's usage example: